Impact-Forge/BattleSpaceGDD/docs/dev/elevator-pitches.md

 # 15 Min

-Welcome to Impact Studios, where we are dedicated to creating immersive gaming experiences.
+Welcome to Impact Forge, where we are dedicated to creating immersive gaming experiences.
 Today, we present to you our groundbreaking project, "Battlespace" â€“ a large-scale open world, multiplayer, strategic shooter game that will revolutionize the military gaming genre.

 "Battlespace" is not your average shooter game.
 It is a first-person/3rd person simi-tactical military shooter that incorporates an economy-based gameplay system.
 Players will have the opportunity to dominate their enemies across a variety of terrains, from vast maps spanning 7.6 kilometers to expansive 450 square kilometer battlefields based on current conflict areas.